Designations Congruent with Things: Chapter 17

 Newt nods.

-“I’m certain they’re in your head,” Hermann whispers.
+“I’m certain they’re in your head,” Hermann continues.
 “I’m certain they are.
 Because they’re in mine as well.”

 Newt stares at him.

-“But the way they’re in here,” Hermann continues, unclenching his right hand from Newt’s shirt to tap a single finger against his own temple, “is the same way you’re in here.
+“But the way they’re in here,” Hermann continues, unclenching a hand from Newt’s shirt to tap a single finger against his own temple, “is the same way you’re in here.
 Reactive, intrusive, as real as my own sense of self, but static, Newton.
 Static.
 Without agency.
 Without real-time intent.”

-“You can’t know that,” Newt replies, nearly soundless.
+“You can’t know that,” Newt whispers, nearly soundless.

-“The breach is not shut,” Hermann says, shaking him once, gently.
+“The Breach is not shut.”
+Hermann shakes him gently.
 “It’s annihilated.”

 Hermann looks at him.